Shopify/polaris/polaris.shopify.com/content/components/deprecated/text-container.md

   - padding
 status:
   value: Deprecated
-  message: The TextContainer is a simple layout component which was made redundant by the AlphaStack component.
-Use AlphaStack with `gap` values of 2, 4, and 5 to replicate layouts.
+  message: The TextContainer is a simple layout component which was made redundant by the VerticalStack component.
+Use VerticalStack with `gap` values of 2, 4, and 5 to replicate layouts.
 examples:
   - fileName: text-container-default.tsx
     title: Default